aliyun/terraform-provider-alicloud/website/docs/d/kvstore_zones.html.markdown

 * `multi` - (Optional) Indicate whether the zones can be used in a multi AZ configuration.
 Default to `false`.
 Multi AZ is usually used to launch KVStore instances.
 * `instance_charge_type` - (Optional) Filter the results by a specific instance charge type.
 Valid values: `PrePaid` and `PostPaid`.
 Default to `PostPaid`.
+* `engine` - (Optional) Database type.
+Options are `Redis`, `Memcache`.
+Default to `Redis`.
+* product_type - (Optional, Available in v1.130.0+) The type of the service.
+Valid values:
+    * Local: an ApsaraDB for Redis instance with a local disk.
+    * OnECS: an ApsaraDB for Redis instance with a standard disk.
+This type is available only on the Alibaba Cloud China site.

 * `output_file` - (Optional) File name where to save data source results (after running `terraform plan`).

 ## Attributes Reference